-But with a questionable local jurisdiction, and only servers in 11 countries, the warning signs started to creep up.
+But with a questionable jurisdiction, and only 40+ servers in 11 countries, the warning signs started to creep up.

-Let’s give them a fair shot before completely writing them off
+Let’s give them a fair look before completely writing them off.

-We’ll put them through their paces in this LiquidVPN review to see if their other aspects can make up for these initial red flags.
+In this LiquidVPN review, we’ll put them through several tests to see if their speed, security and encryption features can make up for these initial red flags.

 Get ready for a deep dive to answer that question.